-Think about giving your baby a pacifier for naps and at night.
+Think about giving your baby a pacifier for naps and nighttime sleep to reduce the risk of SIDS.
 Wait until breastfeeding is well established (often by 3 to 4 weeks) before offering a pacifier.

 Do not let your baby get too hot during sleep.